luisaleitao/training-material/topics/introduction/tutorials/intro-NGS-analysis/tutorial.md

 > ### :pencil2: Hands-on: Visualizing with the IGV browser
 >
-> 1. **IGV**:wrench::To display the result in IGV open the IGV browser local on your computer.
+> 1. **IGV**:wrench::To display the result in IGV open the IGV browser locally on your computer.
 > 2. **IGV**:wrench::Open genome file ``NC_000913.3_MG1655.fasta``
 > 2. **Galaxy**:wrench:: Click on the BWA-MEM item on the history panel .
 > 3. **Galaxy**:wrench:: Choose in the history on the BWA-MEM results and click on ‘local’ at ‘display with IGV’.
-> 4. **IGV**:wrench:: The BAM file should be opened in the IGV browser and the genome should be loaded automatically.
+> 4. **IGV**:wrench:: The BAM file should be opened in the IGV browser.
 > 5. **IGV**:wrench:: Look at the following regions:
 >> - NC_000913.3:3846244-3846290
 >> - NC_000913.3:1-1000 and NC_000913.3:4640500-4641652